higorcoliveira/event-booking/README.md

 Test application using node, react, express, mongodb and graphql <br/>
 Node version: >= 12

-# To run only the server, go to /backend folder and run
+# To run only the server, run

-    npm start
+    # npm start